-In the last few years, all kinds of industries have jumped on the IRS tax refund bandwagon.
-Almost half of Americans are issued refunds after filing their taxes, resulting in a profitable marketplace for a number of creative consumer opportunities.
-There are special deals on cars, deals on furniture, gift cards and more.
+In recent years, all kinds of industries have jumped on the IRS tax refund bandwagon.
+More than half of Americans are issued refunds after filing their taxes, resulting in a profitable marketplace for a number of creative consumer opportunities.
+Gift cards are offered, and there are special deals on cars, furniture, and more.

-Most tax refund deals promise to add some sort of premium to your refund and can be great ideas, especially if the timing is right – say, for example, if you happen to be planning to buy a car or a sofa and that purchase is a part of your regular budget.
+Many tax refund deals promise to add some sort of premium to your refund and can be very helpful, especially if the timing is right – for example, if you happen to be planning to buy a car or a sofa.

 A cash tax refund anticipation loan, however, is an entirely different story.
 A refund anticipation loan, also known as an RAL, is a way for a tax filer to get his refund immediately.
 The tax preparation company walks the consumer through filing their taxes, determines the amount of the refund, and then offers to give the refund cash to the individual on the spot – minus a few fees.
 In return, the company gets to keep the customer’s refund when it is issued by the Internal Revenue Service.

-There are several reasons why this kind of loan is not a wise financial decision.
-Yet more than 7 million tax filers take advantage of these quickie tax loans each year, and that number is growing.
+There are several reasons why this kind of loan is not a wise financial decision – yet millions of tax filers take advantage of these quickie tax loans each year.

 Who Gets Refund Anticipation Loans?

 Consumer watchdogs view RALs as predatory because they focus on lower income individuals and families.
-Why are low income taxpayers the focus of RALs?
+There are two main reasons why low income taxpayers are the focus of RALs:

 - Cash Flow Issues.
 Because people in low income brackets often have cash flow problems, they view their tax refund as a golden opportunity to address that issue for a month or two.

 - No Checking Account.
-How long does it take to get your tax refund?
-The fastest way to get an IRS tax refund is via direct deposit, but over 25% of Americans (mostly lower income families) do not have checking accounts.
-The refund anticipation loan allows them to get their cash in a matter of days, while it might take over a month for a paper check to be sent.
+The fastest way to get an IRS tax refund is via direct deposit, but approximately a quarter of Americans (mostly lower income families) do not have checking accounts.
+The refund anticipation loan allows them to get their cash in a matter of days, while it might take more than a month to receive a paper check.

 Those who offer RALs keep an eye out for taxpayers who are desperate for cash.
 Under the guise of being helpful, they convince these people to take loans that end up netting the loan provider a tidy profit.